Teaching Policy

 Summer Lessons

 Students are expected to continue lessons through the summer.
-Because summer time is more flexible, I can either move, reschedule, or cancel lessons as long as students or their parents give me at least 24 hours notice.
+Because summer time is more flexible, I can either reschedule or cancel lessons as long as students or their parents give me at least 24 hours notice.
+I prefer to know which weeks students plan to attend lessons before the month starts, so we can both plan accordingly.

 Group Lessons and Masterclasses